Uberi/University-Notes/PHIL271/PHIL271.md

 Cantor also showed, through the diagonalization argument, that positive rational numbers can be bijected with the natural numbers.
 In other words, the number of fractions is the same as the number of natural numbers.
 However, note that the numerators and denominators of rational numbers are both also just natural numbers, so the set of natural numbers is the same size as the Cartesian product of the set of natural numbers - there are an "infinity of infinities", so to speak.

 Infinity makes arithmetic weirder.
-For finite numbers, $ab = bc \wedge b \ne 0 \implies a = c$, yet this doesn't apply anymore when we start dealing with infinities.
+For finite numbers, $ab = bc \wedge b \ne 0 \implies a = c$.
+For infinite numbers, this no longer applies.

 Sets and Foundationalist Mathematics
 ------------------------------------